-- In the same skillet, add the ground beef, garlic, and spices, and cook the beef until there is no pink left.
+- Add the ground beef, garlic, and spices, and cook the beef until there is no pink left.
 Season with salt and pepper.

-- Add the frozen corn and cook for one minute to defrost the corn.
+- Throw in the frozen corn and cook for one minute until defrosted.
 Turn off the heat and stir in ¼ cup of Mexican cheese blend.

-- Place meat mixture into the bottom of a 9×13 inch casserole dish.
+- Place the meat mixture into the bottom of a 9×13-inch casserole dish.

 - Pour the salsa evenly over the meat.

 - In a medium-sized bowl, whisk together the cornmeal, baking powder, salt, eggs, and milk until everything is well combined.